 Treble and Concert Choir students, both current and new, are evaluated at the beginning of the year for placement in the appropriate ensemble (at the discretion of the director).

-Prep, Choir, & Band students should be of class age by August 1st.
+Prep, Choir, & Strings students should be of class age by August 1st.
 However, we know that age doesn't always match up with ability, so we've allowed a "Grace Period" (AKA wiggle room) for age cut offs.
 If a child will turn the required class age by October 1, a parent may choose to enroll the child in that class.
 But if the child is unable to succeed, either musically or behaviorally, the teacher has the authority to place him in the younger class.

 * Students enrolled in Babies with Buddies must be enrolled jointly with a parent (or other adult) who will attend class and participate with the student.
 Because the structure of the class requires the participation and attention of the parent, other siblings who are not enrolled in Babies with Buddies may not attend classes.

-*A 9-year-old student may enter Beginner Band and/or Treble Choir based on an audition and provided he has participated in the Prep Program for 2 years.
+*A 9-year-old student may enter Beginner Strings and/or Treble Choir based on an audition and provided he has participated in the Prep Program for 2 years.
 Classroom behavior and attendance while in Prep Class will also be taken into consideration.
 Additionally, if the child is unable to succeed, either musically or behaviorally, the teacher has the authority to place him in the younger class.

 As an organization committed to operating on Christian principles, we expect that our students and families will exhibit basic courtesies such as kindness, honesty, diligence, respect for others both as individuals and at the group level, and respect for property and facilities.
 Families who do not meet the following expectations may be asked to leave the program without a refund.